tmfontan/Mothership-Attendance/README.md

 *	Attendee Chat Interface
 *	Attendance Record Manipulation

-The features mentioned above, and their processes of implementation will be explained in depth further within the report.
+The features mentioned above, and their implementation processes will be explained in depth further within the report.
 If you wish to skip to a particular section, please click on the corresponding link below in the table of contents:

 #### Table of Contents
 * [Database Implementation](#Database-Implementation)